brawer/wikidata-qsdump/README.md

 dumps](https://dumps.wikimedia.org/wikidatawiki/entities/20230424/) is
 JSON with bzip2 compression.
 However, the current JSON syntax is very verbose, which makes it slow to process.
-Another issue is bzip2: since its invention 27 years ago, newer algorithms have been designed that can be decompressed much faster on today’s machines.
+Another issue is bzip2: since its invention 27 years ago, newer algorithms have been designed for fast decompression on today’s machines.

 As a frequent user of Wikidata dumps, I got annoyed by the high cost of processing the current format, and I wondered how much could be gained